Skip to Content

 Learning to make a pisco sour!

-2. Lima Gourmet Food Tour (Day)
+2. Daytime Gourmet Food Tour

 This tour is truly inclusive.
-All of your food, drinks, tastings, activities, tour guide, and transportation are included!
-The tour will pick you up from your hotel in Miraflores, San Isidro, and Barranco.
-Any other areas will require a pickup fee, or you can meet at the designated point in Miraflores.
+For $145 USD per person, all of your food, drinks, tastings, activities, tour guide, and transportation are included!
+The tour will pick you up from your hotel in Miraflores, San Isidro, and Barranco around 9 am for the ultimate daytime foodie tour in Lima!

-3. Lima Ultimate Peruvian Food Tour
+3. Barranco Peruvian Food Tour

 Bailey waits for a famous sandwich in Lima Peru on a food tour